xzf1234/xzf1234.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am an Assistant Professor at the School of Big Data and Software Engineering, Chongqing University.
-I have obtained my Ph.D degree at School of Cyber Science and Engineering, Huazhong University of Science and Technology, advised by [Assoc.
-Prof. Ming Wen](https://mingwen-cs.github.io/index.html). <!-- Before that, I received my B.S. degree from the School of Computer Science and Engineering at NJUPT in 2020.  -->I was also a visiting Ph.D. student at [Nanyang Technological University](https://www.ntu.edu.sg/) under the supervision of [Prof. Yang Liu](https://personal.ntu.edu.sg/yangliu/) during 2024-2025.
+I have obtained my Ph.D degree at School of Cyber Science and Engineering, Huazhong University of Science and Technology, advised by [Prof. Ming Wen](https://mingwen-cs.github.io/index.html). <!-- Before that, I received my B.S. degree from the School of Computer Science and Engineering at NJUPT in 2020.  -->I was also a visiting Ph.D. student at [Nanyang Technological University](https://www.ntu.edu.sg/) under the supervision of [Prof. Yang Liu](https://personal.ntu.edu.sg/yangliu/) during 2024-2025.

 My current research interests revolve around supply chain security, program analysis, and automated testing technologies for software.
 Please contact me via email if you are interested in my research: xzff at cqu.edu.cn.